 Effect of Space Weather on Autonomous Vehicle Navigation 2020-01-0140

 Autonomous vehicle systems integrate multiple information systems.
-Navigation is reliant on global positioning systems (GPS) which are supported by a satellite network.
+Navigation is reliant on Global navigation satellite systems (GNSS) such as the global positioning systems (GPS) which are supported by a satellite network.
 However, satellites and radio signals are subject to interference from sunspots.
 Sunspots happen on regular cycles at varying strengths but their occurrence can’t be exactly predicted.
 The likelihood of a severe solar event is roughly twelve percent per decade; consequently, solar events are likely to impair navigation.
 Results will show the probability of each event and its impact on autonomous vehicle navigation.
 In the worst case scenario, satellites could even be permanently damaged by severe sunspots.
 As autonomous vehicles become a more significant portion of the economy, it is necessary that they have resilience to operate in extreme conditions.
 Alternative navigation procedures are proposed to enhance the resiliency of autonomous vehicles.
 Artificial intelligence related to place identification with relative geographic navigation and storage of most common routes is an option.